-The proposed bill, if enacted, would amend current statutes regarding the sentencing of individuals convicted of selling narcotic drugs.
-Under current law, a person convicted of selling a narcotic drug faces a range of penalties depending on the specifics of the offense.
-The bill introduces a new provision that establishes a specific sentencing range for individuals whose sale of a narcotic drug directly contributed to the death of another person.
-This new provision stipulates that such individuals would face a minimum sentence of 15 calendar years, a presumptive sentence of 20 calendar years, and a maximum sentence of 25 calendar years.
+The proposed bill would amend current statutes regarding the sentencing of individuals convicted of selling narcotic drugs, specifically when such sales contribute to the death of another person.
+Under current law, a person convicted of selling a narcotic drug faces a range of sentences based on the nature of the offense.
+The bill introduces a new provision that establishes a specific sentencing range for those convicted of selling a narcotic drug if it is determined that the drug contributed to the death of another person.
+This new provision stipulates a minimum sentence of 15 calendar years, a presumptive sentence of 20 calendar years, and a maximum sentence of 25 calendar years.

 Statutes affected: Introduced Version: 13-3408